varunasthana92/Astar_ENPM661_Project3/Phase_3/README.md

 The run speed from top left to bottom right of the map (withut plotting of explored nodes) is around 5 mins.

 After the goal point is reached, a path will be traced back from the start to goal point.
 On the map, this path will be drawn in RED.
 In the file location, an image "back_tracking.png" is saved.
 At the end, the user can type any number and press enter to exit the program.

-### Vidoe Outputs
-* exp1.mp4 shows the exploration and back-tracking for a nearby start and goal point.
-* exp3a.mp4 and exp3b.mp4 shows explored nodes and back tracking respectively for the start point at bottom left and the goal point at the top right.
-Since the plot time was very high, the explored nodes does not show complete exploration but only a part of it.